carlcc/TPL/README.md

 The full name of TPL is Task Parallel Library, which is named after the `Task Parallel Library` of C#.

 As the name implies, this library is used to write parallel pattern code.
-It make your life easier when writing multithreaded code.
+It makes your life easier when writing parallel code.

 ## 2. Features